June 2005 – Case opened

 Clinic students Bridget Kerlin (‘06) and Ruth Barnes (‘07) opened the doors of F.P.’s public high school, after months of failed negotiations between the parent and the school.
-At that time, F.P. was a 16-year-old with Tourette's syndrome who had been excluded from public high school for over a year because of his socially challenging and often misunderstood disability.
+At that time, F.P. was a 16-year-old with Tourette’s syndrome who had been excluded from public high school for over a year because of his socially challenging and often misunderstood disability.
 Through formal mediation of a complaint filed with the Office of Administrative Hearings, YELP affirmed F.P.’s right under federal and state law to be educated with his non-disabled peers.
-He has been attending his public high school since the settlement, and to the delight of the family, himself and the clinic, graduated this spring.
+Following the settlement, F.P. attended his preferred public high school and, to the delight of the family, himself and the clinic, graduated in spring 2006.